 Property Jones lives in a bookshop but she’s keeping a secret, she can’t read.
-However, it doesn’t stop her from coming up with a plan to save The Montgomery Book Emporium from Eliot Pink who has a secret of his own!
+However, it doesn’t stop her from coming up with a plan to save The Montgomery Book Emporium from the evil Eliot Pink who has a secret of his own!

 We have more favourites on our 2015 World Book Day blogpost.
 Do you have any favourite fictional characters who love books to add to our list?
 We’d love to see more suggestions in the comments.